 2. What Qualifications Do You Have as an Investment Advisor?

 You may get an alphabet soup of letters after your financial advisor’s name because there isn’t one common qualification.
 No matter what title they use, it’s your job to vet them and ensure they can handle your investments properly.
-Financial Industry Regulatory Authority’s professional designations database can decode all those letters for you and give you a better understanding of each person’s qualifications.
+Financial Industry Regulatory Authority’s

 This database explains any educational qualifications of each set of letters along with what the letters mean.
 It can also let you know if it’s an accredited designation.
 If you can check the person’s current status and disciplinary actions, it’ll be in the database.

 There are a number of ways that a financial advisor gets paid.
 You don’t want to work with one who works on commission, because they may steer you to options that aren’t always right for your portfolio so that they make a higher commission.
 You want to look for an advisor who works on a fee-only basis.
 They may set up the fees in a variety of ways, but it still needs to be fees only.
 They may charge a percentage fee, a flat fee, or

 an hourly fee.
 When they charge a percentage fee, it’s usually one percent of the value of your portfolio.